Kperis/Ntuaflix/front-end/README.md

 ## Getting Started

-Make sure to also npm install in the front-end folder to install any dependencies!
+First of all grab the latest version of node and npm -> https://nodejs.org/en/download Make sure to also npm install in the front-end folder to install any dependencies!

 First, run the development server: